Zappingsbrew/mondtholomewtholomew/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Please do not use GitHub issues as help requests.
-If you need help using Mondtholomew or Rainmeter in general, join the Rainmeter discord server: https://discord.gg/rainmeter and ask in the #help channel.
+If you need help using Mondtholomewtholomew or Rainmeter in general, join the Rainmeter discord server: https://discord.gg/rainmeter and ask in the #help channel.
 Remove this disclaimer once you've filled out the bug report.

 **Describe the bug**
 A clear and concise description of what the bug is.